WeiB Schwarz Comprehensive Manual (Version 1.88, revised 1/29/2018)

 9.1.1 Rule processing is when certain events happen during the course of gameplay.
 The process required to handle the rules of the game is called rule processing.

-9.1.2 There are two types of rule processing: interrupt and check.
+9.1.2 There are two types of rule processing: interrupt-type and check-type.

 18.104.22.168 The check rule process is only checked at the check timing, and executed when conditions are met.
 Even if the condition is met in the middle of other actions, as long as the condition is not met during the check timing, the rule is not processed.